DanielYohai/PluralsightProject0/tasks.md

-# Project Tasks
+# Project 0 Tasks
-<br />The tasks for this project are as follows:
+<br />The tasks for this Project 0 are as follows:

 ## Task 0 - Install `pytest`